airswap/airswap-about/technology/protocols.md

 # RequestForQuoteERC20

-AirSwap [AirSwap RequestForQuoteERC20](./glossary.md#request-for-quote-rfq) is a client-server protocol used by market makers running servers from which clients request ERC20 orders via HTTP or WebSocket.
+AirSwap [RequestForQuoteERC20](../glossary.md#request-for-quote-rfq) is a client-server protocol used by market makers running servers from which clients request ERC20 orders via HTTP or WebSocket.
 In RFQ, the server is the signer (i.e. `signerAmount`, `signerToken`) and the client is the sender (i.e. `senderAmount`, `senderToken`).

 ## `getSignerSideOrderERC20`